Average cost of sewer camera inspection

 When should I get a sewer camera inspection?

-You may need a sewer camera inspection if you're experiencing frequent clogs, slow drains, or other sewer line issues in your home.
+You may need a sewer camera inspection if you're experiencing recurring sewer backups, slow drains, or other signs of a sewer line issue.

 Can I do a sewer camera inspection myself?

-While there are DIY sewer camera inspection kits available, it's generally recommended to hire a professional plumber for this task.
-Plumbers have the necessary expertise and equipment to properly inspect the sewer line and identify any problems.
+While there are DIY sewer camera inspection kits available, it's generally recommended to hire a professional plumber to perform this service, as they have the right equipment and expertise to properly diagnose any problems.

 Connect with certified professionals in your area